Procedure: Professional Staff Development Endowment Fund (PSDEF)

 - The committee quorum is three.

-One senior professional staff member (e.g. Service Division Director, College General Manager, or School Manager)
+Two senior professional staff members (e.g. Service Division Director, College General Manager, or School Manager)

 Membership rotates on a two year basis